bozonx/stt-gateway-microservice/n8n-nodes-bozonx-stt-gateway-microservice/README.md

 - **Restore Punctuation** (boolean)
   Ask the provider to restore punctuation when supported.
 Default: `true`.

-- **Language** (string, optional)
+- **Source Language** (string, optional)
-  Explicit language code for the audio, e.g., `en`, `ru`, `en-US`.
+  Explicit source language code for the audio, e.g., `en`, `ru`, `en-US`.
 Value is trimmed and forwarded to the provider as-is.
 Leave empty to let the provider auto-detect when supported.
 See AssemblyAI's supported languages: https://www.assemblyai.com/docs/pre-recorded-audio/supported-languages.

 - **Format Text** (boolean)
   Whether to format text output (punctuation, capitalization).
 Default: `true`.
 When omitted the service still sends `format_text: true` to AssemblyAI.